Whistleblower says Trump officials copied millions of Social Security numbers

 The NUMIDENT database is the master file for all information submitted in applications for Social Security cards.
 The database includes applicant names, place and date of birth, citizenship, race and ethnicity, and parents' names — along with the Social Security numbers.

-The request effectively created a copy of the database in a "test environment" where the former DOGE officials would have unfettered access, according to the complaint.
+The request effectively created a copy of the database where the former DOGE officials would have unfettered access, according to the complaint.

 Career cybersecurity officials within the SSA said the move could be risky.
 "Unauthorized access to the NUMIDENT would be considered catastrophic impact to SSA beneficiaries and SSA programs," according to an internal SSA "Risk Assessment Form" from June 16, seen by NPR.
 The group recommended that "production data should not be used."